 HISTORY OF THYROID CANCER – IS IT A RISK FACTOR FOR CORONAVIRUS INFECTION?

-Previous treatment of thyroid cancer (thyroidectomy with or without lymph node dissection with or without radioiodine ablation therapy) is not associated with a higher risk of infection from the coronavirus (COVID-19)
+Previous treatment of thyroid cancer (TC) (thyroidectomy with or without lymph node dissection with or without radioiodine ablation therapy) is not associated with a higher risk of infection from the coronavirus (COVID-19)

 ADJUVANT RADIOIODINE ABLATION THERAPY – IS IT SAFE TO POSTPONE IT?